D-Orr/Optimizely-EventAPI-SendBeacon/README.md

 ## Issues

-* Optimizely will automatically save an event in local storage if an event does not successfully get sent.
+* Failed network requests will be lost.
+Optimizely stores pending events in local storage if an event does not successfully get sent.
 This allows events to be sent at a later time as long as the visitor comes back to the site.
-* sendBeacon API does not work with Firefox Quantum.

 ## Reference